 Please note: The experience list above may include examples of work completed prior to joining Keystone Law.

-Recognised by Managing Intellectual Property (MIP) IP Stars 2021 as a Patent star and Transactions star
+Recognised by Managing Intellectual Property (MIP) IP Stars 2021 and 2022 as a Patent star and Transactions star

 Recognised by Managing Intellectual Property (MIP) IP Stars 2020 as one of the Top 250 Women in IP